NCAS-CMS/cfdm/docs/source/introduction.rst

 Implementation
 --------------

-The **cfdm** library implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
+The :ref:`cfdm <class_extended>` library implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
 It is, however, not strict about CF compliance so that partially conformant datasets may be modified in memory as well as ingested from existing datasets, or written to new datasets.

-The **cfdm** package can
+The :ref:`cfdm <class_extended>` package can

 * read netCDF datasets into field constructs,